andrescanas01/bashnutshell/README.md

 Andres:
 All built in commands.
-Alias expansion.
+Alias expansion.\
-Error Handling in circular expansions for Alias Environment variable expansion.\
+Error Handling in circular expansions for Alias\
+Environment variable expansion.\
 Error handling\
 Parser Recursion\
 Non-built in commands with any variable number of arguments\
-Searching command in path environment variable\
+Searching commands in path environment variable\
 IO output redirection.\
 IO input redirection.\
 Multiple Pipes in Command Line Input\